strongbox/strongbox-docs/docs/index.md

 ## Strongbox

 Strongbox is an OpenSource artifact repository manager written in Java.
-It provides easy and reliable platform to host your packages no matter what your repository layout is.
-We currently support Maven, NPM and NuGet repository layouts, but are working to add support for more!
+We aim to provide an easy and reliable platform, for hosting your (binary) artifacts, regardless or your repository layout.

 ## Features